jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_new.md

 ---
-title: New in this Release
+title: New in this release
 keywords: release notes
 summary: "New features in Spotlight Enterprise 12.0"
 sidebar: p_enterprise_sidebar